wintonml/surf-emailing-automator/Documentation/Programme_design.md

 The browser used as part of this programme is Firefox.
 The reason being it is not as resource intensive in comparison to Chrome which is another common web browser.

+## Emailer
+To send the details to those who are interested a new email account was created.
+This is so no private information will be shared publicly.
+This is because as part of the script it will log in to this account and send the emails.
+The details of this account (and the accounts of those who want to be emailed) will be kept in a private database that will not be pushed into this repo.
+This will be done by adding the name of the database file to the `.gitignore` file.